IanSharp93/Ignition2015_week5/README.md

 1. Read the [Odin Project Controller Guide](http://www.theodinproject.com/ruby-on-rails/controllers)
 1. Read the [Odin Project Views Guide](http://www.theodinproject.com/ruby-on-rails/views) and use it to <strong>answer the following questions</strong>
   1. What is a layout?
+    A layout has all the tags you need in making a webpage.
+It is the place where we need to put anything that will be in our webpage.
+They live in the directory app/views/layouts.

-  1. What's the difference between a "view template" and a "layout"?
+  2. What's the difference between a "view template" and a "layout"?
+    The view template is simply the outline of of where the layout is.
+It is the template or folder that contains the layout. where the layout its self holds all the rest of teh material for the website.

-  1. What is a "Preprocessor"?
+  3. What is a "Preprocessor"?
+    The preprocessors are these <%= and %> tags.
+They show waht will be embedded inside of our ruby code.
+They start and end the part of code or information.
+This is Embedded Ruby (ERB).
+It's a special way of executing ruby code inside your HTML

-  1. Why are preprocessors useful?
+  4. Why are preprocessors useful?
+    They are usually gems that either already come with Rails or can easily be attached to it.
+Rails then runs them automatically, so all you have to worry about is whether your file has the right extension(s) to tell the preprocessor to run.
+They are also useful because they are easily able to define and get to work.

-  1. How do you make sure a preprocessor runs on your file?
+  5. How do you make sure a preprocessor runs on your file?
+    You have to make sure that Rails starts from the outside in with extra extensions.
+So it first processes the file using ERB, then treats it as regular HTML.
+That's fine because ERBs should output good clean HTML.

-  1. What's the outputted filetype of a preprocessed *.html.erb file?
+  6. What's the outputted filetype of a preprocessed *.html.erb file?
 What about a *.css.scss file?
+    The outoutted filetype of *.html.erb is an ERB adn the filestyle for *.css.scss is a SASS file that then turns into a regular CSS file.

-  1. What is the difference between the <%= and <% tags?
+  7. What is the difference between the <%= and <% tags?
+    The difference between <% and <%= is that the <%= version actually displays whatever is returned inside the ERB tags.
+If you use <%, it will execute the code but, no matter what is returned by that line, it will not actually display anything in your HTML template

-  1. What is a view partial?
+  8. What is a view partial?

   1. How do you insert a partial into your view?

   1. How can you tell that a view file is a partial?

   1. How do you pass a local variable to a partial?

   1. What's the magical Rails shortcut for rendering a User?
 A bunch of Users?

   1. What are asset tags and why are they used?

 1. (By Monday 3/9) By yourself, complete the [Odin Project: Basic Routes, Views and Controllers](http://www.theodinproject.com/ruby-on-rails/basic-routes-views-and-controllers)
   1. Skip step 1 of the Application Skeleton section.
 As we did last week, you will:
     1. Create a new Rails workspace on C9